Rob Kardashian Encouraging Lamar Odom To Reconcile With Khloe Kardashian Amid Tristan Thompson Romance

 It should be mentioned that it was only last month when sources claimed that Khloe had made plans to move forward with her relationship to Tristan Thompson, with one insider claiming that the couple has already discussed the idea of getting married and having children.

-The 32-year-old loved Lamar more than any man she’s ever been with, which she has openly stressed in previous interviews, but for her to get back with the man who also ended up breaking her heart and ruining their marriage doesn’t seem to be something that Khloe has much interest in, regardless of wether Lamar has changed his ways or not.
+The 32-year-old loved Lamar more than any man she’s ever been with, which she has openly stressed in previous interviews, but for her to get back with the man who also ended up breaking her heart and ruining their marriage doesn’t seem to be something that Khloe has much interest in, regardless of whether Lamar has changed his ways or not.

 As previously mentioned, Kardashian is said to be extremely proud of Odom for taking it upon himself to check into a rehab clinic and save himself from his alleged battle with drugs and alcohol, but at this given point, Khloe is beyond happy with Tristan.